Alternatives to Taking a Leave

 An emergency absence is appropriate for a brief absence (no longer than two weeks) from the College.
 Students must be approved to take an emergency absence.
 Students intending to take an emergency absence are not excused from any responsibilities for missed classes and coursework and should meet with their faculty as soon as possible to discuss the implications of taking an emergency absence in each class.

-Students intending to take an emergency absence must meet with one of the deans in Student Life before and upon return from their absence to discuss resources available to support the student.
-Students also have the option to instead meet with a confidential resource – SHARE Program Director Rowan Frost (email@example.com) or a counselor in the HCC – to discuss a request for an emergency absence.
+Students intending to take an emergency absence must meet with a dean in Student Life before and upon return from their absence to discuss resources available to support the student.
+Students also have the option to instead meet with a confidential resource – SHARE Program Director Rowan Frost (firstname.lastname@example.org) or a counselor in the HCC (email@example.com) – to discuss a request for an emergency absence.

 Visit Emergency Absence to learn more.